 Each lesson in this poetry unit includes a Teacher Guide for the slideshow presentation and printable interactive notebook pieces.
-Project the slideshow on your whiteboard to guide students through the analysis of a poem, emphasizing two or three poetic devices, in addition to the TPCASTT model, as they add notes on foldable graphic organizers in their interactive notebooks.
+Project the slideshow on your whiteboard to guide students through the analysis of a poem.
+Lessons emphasize two or three poetic devices, in addition to the TPCASTT model.
+Students will interact with the lesson and add notes on foldable graphic organizers in their interactive notebooks.

 RL.7.1 Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.